Meet Diana Topcic Rosenberg from Croatia

 “Working in some of these countries had taught me humility, I realized how privileged my upbringing and life had been.
 It really filled me with awe of the people I met, people who have done amazing things despite the horrors that they have lived through,” she says.

 In contrast to these humbling experiences, her life back in Croatia made Topcic-Rosenberg indignant about the prevailing attitudes of her compatriots regarding her country’s place in the world.
 “When I came back to Croatia, there were a few things I was struck by.
-One of them was how insulated we are as a country, and how preoccupied we are with the past, and just focused on neighbouring countries and ourselves.”
+One of them was how insulated we are as a country and how preoccupied we are with the past”.

 For her, the most potent way to fight stereotypes and discrimination that women face is to get more female faces in positions of authority.